reactive-firewall/multicast/docs/CI.md

 #### Key integrations

-There are many integrations with various service providers used in the Multicast Project's CI/CD pipeline.
+There are many integrations with various service providers used in the Multicast project's CI/CD pipeline.

 ```mermaid